alitoyn/Server-Dashboard/README.md

 * Network and CPU load graphs
 * More details on the F@H stats page
 * Password lock application
-* Check for updates and install them
+* Check for updates from Github and install
 * Install python dependencies from setup.py